trakt/api-help/README.md

 Make sure to follow our [**API Blog**](https://apiblog.trakt.tv) and [**@traktapi on Twitter**](https://twitter.com/traktapi) for real time updates.

 ## Third Party Libraries
+All of the libraries listed below are user contributed.
+If you find a bug or missing feature, please contact the developer directly.
+These might help give your project a head start, but we can't provide direct support for any of these libraries.
+Please help us keep this list up to date.

 | Language     | Name           | Repository                                     |
 |--------------|----------------|------------------------------------------------|
 | C#           | Trakt.NET      | https://github.com/henrikfroehling/Trakt.NET   |